coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/AnsibleOnboarding/Prod/README.md

-pipx inject --include-apps ansible argcomplete activate-global-python-argcomplete --user sudo pipx ensurepath echo echo echo "Ansible installed successfully, type 'exit' to exit the shell" echo "Start a new shell and run 'ansible --version' to check the version of ansible installed"
+pipx inject --include-apps ansible argcomplete activate-global-python-argcomplete --user sudo pipx ensurepath
 ```
+Ansible installed successfully, type 'exit' to exit the shell.
+Start a new shell and run ```ansible --version``` to check the version of ansible installed.

 All the above commands used to configure the ```control node``` are also supplied in the [config_controlnode.sh](../../Assets/config_controlnode.sh) file.
 You can run that file once to generate the SSH keys and install Ansible.